Steps to become a YAI volunteer

-STEP TWO: Someone from the Volunteer department will review your application and call you to get more information.
+STEP TWO: Someone from the Volunteer department will then review your application and call you to schedule or conduct an interview.
+During the interview we will ask you about your interest in volunteering and answer any questions you may have.

-STEP SIX: After you begin, the volunteer office will check in with you and your supervisor to see how it’s going.
-We want this to be the right opportunity for you, your supervisor, and the people we serve.
-If it is not the right match we will do our best to remedy the situation.
+STEP FIVE: After your initial experience volunteering, the Volunteer department will check in with you and your supervisor to see how the volunteering is proceeding.
+We want this to be the right opportunity for you, your supervisor, and the people we support.
+If that volunteer opportunity is not the right match, we will do our best to find an alternate volunteer opportunity.